mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * PSK proposals are processed later when deriving the `psk_secret` for the Key Schedule.

-  * ReInit proposals are not applied.
-They are simply present in the `proposals` vector to indicate to other members if and how the group should be re-initialized.
+  * A ReInit proposal is applied by marking the group as "closed".
+Further proposals and commits for this group MUST be rejected.
+The group's only further purpose is to provide a PSK used by the successor group.

 * Decide whether to populate the `path` field: If the `path` field is required based on the proposals that are in the commit (see above), then it MUST be